supersimplesuper/docs/website/docs/software_partners/how_to_guides/stapling-setup-instructions/index.md

 In order to setup the appointment you must have "Principal Authority" or "Authorisation administrator" privileges within the business entity.

+> **Note:** These instructions will activate both TFN Declarations & Super Stapling.

 ## Setup Instructions

 ### 1: Login to ATO Access Manager